Boy shot, killed at east Las Vegas Valley house party

 Metro said they responded to “reports of a disruptive house party” at a home on Idlewood Avenue just after midnight Saturday.

-On Saturday, at approximately 12:07 a.m., the Las Vegas Metropolitan Police Department said they responded to “reports of a disruptive house party” at a home in the 3800 block of Idlewood Avenue.
+On Saturday, at approximately 12:07 a.m., the Metropolitan Police Department said they responded to “reports of a disruptive house party” at a home in the 3800 block of Idlewood Avenue.

-Shortly after, Metro said in a news release, they received more information about gunshots heard in the area.
-Officers then located a boy with an apparent gunshot wound near a home.
+Shortly after, Metro said in a news release, police received more information about gunshots heard in the area.
+Officers then located a boy — his age wasn’t provided in the news release — with an apparent gunshot wound near a home.
 Medical personnel responded and pronounced the victim dead at the scene.

+While investigating, homicide detectives discovered that a vehicle occupied by people who also attended the party opened fire toward the victim as he was walking away, police said.
+They added that the vehicle fled the scene before officers arrived and that the investigation was still ongoing.

+The identity of the victim and the cause of and manner of death would be released by the Clark County coroner’s office, police said.

 Contact Akiya Dillon at adillon@reviewjournal.com.